How to Prep Your Commercial Property for Winter Snow and Ice Removal

 Improve Water Drainage

-Dangerous ice puddles can form in areas where water accumulates, so improve the water drainage around your property.
-A professional landscaper can help you prepare your sidewalks, parking lot and entire property for winter.
+Ice puddles form where water collects, so address low spots and drainage issues around sidewalks and parking areas.
+A professional landscaper can help prepare your sidewalks, parking lot and entire property for winter runoff.

 Prevent Slips and Falls

-You are responsible to prevent slips and falls in every area of your commercial property.
-After you identify potential risks around the parking lot, walkways, entrances and steps, correct any issues.
-You may need to install rubber mats, secure handrails or fix sidewalks.
+You are responsible for preventing slips and falls on your commercial property.
+After identifying risks near the parking lot, walkways, entrances and steps, correct them by installing rubber mats, securing handrails or repairing uneven sidewalks.

 Examine the Roof